proplot-dev/proplot/docs/tutorial1.rst

-With ProPlot, when you pass a `~pandas.DataFrame` or `~xarray.DataArray` to any plotting command, labels and colorbars can be generated automatically, and the x-axis label, y-axis label, legend label, colorbar label, and/or title are configured from the metadata.
+With ProPlot, when you pass a `~pandas.DataFrame` or `~xarray.DataArray` to any plotting command, labels and colorbars can be generated on-the-fly, and the x-axis label, y-axis label, legend label, colorbar label, and/or title are configured from the metadata.
 This restores some of the convenience you get with the builtin `pandas` and `xarray` plotting tools.
 To disable automatic